jeveloper/rbchackathon/README.md

 - Using firebase for real time communication between an Advisor user and customer
 - Call button may attempt to dial RBC phone number, beware
 - Simple filtering by languages or/and topic of customer and matching advisor
+- replace firebase url with your own, rbchack.firebaseIO.com will be removed after hackathon

 * Running on a Device: